 - Fall/September start - Wednesday evening format that meets once a week

 Specializations allow students to meet their personal and career learning objectives.
-Executive Leadership and Change students customize their research project/thesis and complete the specialization leadership course in one of four specialty tracks:
+Leadership and Innovation students customize their research project/thesis and complete the specialization leadership course in one of four specialty tracks:

 - Health Professions